parshakova/parshakova.github.io/_pages/about.md

 ---

-I am a postdoctoral scientist at Amazon working with <a href="https://scholar.google.com/citations?user=7KI2Fa8AAAAJ&hl=en" target="_blank">Garrett van Ryzin</a>.
+I am a post-doc at the <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-mathematics/" target="_blank">Flatiron Institute</a>, Center for Computational Mathematics.

 My primary research objective is to develop efficient algorithms for computational problems using techniques from optimization, discrete mathematics and statistics.